SAMSON: Sharpness-Aware Minimization Scaled by Outlier Normalization for Improving DNN Generalization and Robustness: Model robustness on a generic noise model

-The robustness of the different models trained on CIFAR10/100 at different conductance variation levels is shown in \cref{fig:conductance_variation_AdaBS}.
-We observe that there is always at least one ASAM and SAM variant that outperforms all SGD variants across all architectures on both datasets.
-This is seen not only in terms of robustness at different noise levels but also in terms of the best performance achieved by the noiseless models.
-On the other hand, even though additive noise and aggressive weight clipping improve DNN robustness of vanilla SGD, DNN performance tends to deteriorate (as observed in the zoomed-in patches), mitigating the robustness gain while using these methods in lower noisy settings.
+The robustness of the models trained with SAMSON, ASAM, SAM, and SGD in combination with aggressive weight clipping at different conductance variation levels is shown in \cref{fig:conductance_variation_AdaBS}.
+We also include training with SGD and additive Gaussian noise as an additional baseline.
+For visualization clarity, we exclude training with additive noise on top of the sharpness-aware training variants but refer to the appendix for these results.

-We also observe that combining aggressive weight clipping with SAM and ASAM leads to less performance degradation compared to SGD.
-We hypothesized that this is due to flatter minima attenuating the performance loss caused by outlier distortion.
-Indeed, clipping is just a form of weight perturbation, confirming the ability to retain performance in noisy regimes by the SAM and ASAM objectives.
-Overall, we see that ASAM variants tend to outperform SAM variants, both in terms of performance and robustness, particularly on the architectures that achieve higher accuracy, \ie MobileNetV2 and VGG-13.
-This is specifically important since these architectures are the ones that will likely be deployed in practice.
+We observe that SAMSON variants primarily compose the Pareto frontier across all models and datasets.
+Ultimately, this means that training a DNN with SAMSON with and without aggressive weight clipping provides the best performance and robustness trade-off across all noisy regimes.
+This is also observed in the noiseless regime ($\sigma_c = 0.0$), where we see that there is always at least one SAMSON variant that achieves the best test accuracy, as discussed in section~\ref{sec:generalization_performance}.
+The difference in model robustness between the various methods is more subtle on ImageNet, likely due to all methods starting with the same pre-trained model and being only finetuned for 10 epochs.
+Nevertheless, we see that SAMSON is the only method able to provide significant improvements in terms of robustness in highly noisy regimes, \textit{e.g.} $\sigma_c = 0.4$.

-We also show the performance retention of the different methods when trained with different optimizers.
-In particular, we used the Adam optimizer \cite{kingma2014adam} to train a ResNet-32 model on CIFAR-10 for the different methods using the same training setup as SGD but using the default hyper-parameter configuration for Adam provided by PyTorch~\cite{NEURIPS2019_bdbca288}.
-Results are shown in \cref{fig:conductance_variation_AdaBS_optimizers}.
-We notice a similar trend and clearly observe an increase in model robustness with ASAM compared to the rest of the methods, particularly in the high-noise range.
-We also see that aggressive weight clipping \cite{stutz2021bit} underperforms in Adam, both in terms of DNN performance and DNN robustness, and note that this deserves further investigation.
+Overall, we observe that sharpness-aware training variants (SAMSON, ASAM, and SAM) clearly outperform SGD, with SAMSON promoting the highest robustness, generally followed by ASAM and then SAM.
+This is seen in terms of not only robustness at different noise levels but also in the best performances achieved in the noiseless regime.
+Moreover, the improvement in robustness is especially amplified when combining sharpness-aware methods with aggressive weight clipping, representing a simple yet effective alternative to training with noise.
+We note that, as expected, the performance on the clean network drops when applying both weight clipping or additive noise, as observed in the zoomed-in patches.
+This ultimately mitigates the robustness benefits while using these methods in lower noisy settings but proves to be remarkably beneficial in highly noisy regimes.